The Beggar's Opera

 by John Gay

-The Beggar's Opera had 3 performances almost 8 years ago (between the 17th of November 2016 and the 19th of November 2016) at Rhoda McGaw Theatre
+The Beggar's Opera had 3 performances about 8 years ago (between the 17th of November 2016 and the 19th of November 2016) at Rhoda McGaw Theatre

 179th Production.
 The Beggar’s Opera transports us to a grubby London in the eighteenth century.
 It’s a world of dashing Highwaymen and women of easy virtue.
 The pulsating score with lilting folk melodies underpins a story of a web of lies and deceit.